Taufiqueshaikh24/drive-store/README.md

 Here are some of the current features that drive store has:

- User authentication with Clerk
+ User authentication with Clerk ,
- User authorization
+ User authorization,
- Route protection
+ Route protection,
- User profile with user listings
+ User profile with user listings,
- FIle  Listing CRUD
+ FIle  Listing CRUD,
- image upload  for file
+ image upload  for file,
- File search
+ File search,
- Toast notifications shadcn ui components
+ Toast notifications shadcn ui components,
- Marks as a Favourite
+ Marks as a Favourite ,
- Deleted A file
+ Deleted A file ,
- Restore a file with in a minute
+ Restore a file with in a minute ,
- Convex cron job to delete a after one minute when it was deleted role based authorization
+ Convex cron job to delete a after one minute when it was deleted , role based authorization ,
- Use of Organization using clerk
+ Use of Organization using clerk , mutilple type of file can be saved txt , pdf , zip , iso , mp3  , mp4 , html ,  css , js , xls , xlsx
- Custom 404 page
+ Custom 404 page,